 A) Intraperitoneal insulin tolerance test in Gdf15+/+ and Gdf15-/- dams at E16.5.
 Values are relative to fasting blood glucose levels.
 Assessed via linear mixed effects modeling.
 B) Fasting Blood glucose levels in dams, assessed by students t test.
 C) Area under the curve defined as sum of all glucose values for each animal, assessed by student’s t test.
 D) Rate of drop in blood glucose in the first hour of the insulin tolerance test, assessed by student’s t test.

-Figure 5:Birth Weight is Reduced in Gdf15 Knockout Pregnancies
+Figure 5: Pup Birth Weight is Reduced in Gdf15 Knockout Pregnancies

 A) Latency to copulatory plug (time from introduction of male into cage until copulatory plug is discovered), assessed via student’s t test.
 B)Gestational age in days, calculated as the number of days from appearance of copulatory plug until birth of the litter.
 Assessed via Mann-Whitney test.
 C)Average birth weight of pups, calculated as the average birth weight for each dam, then averaged by genotype.
 Assessed by student’s t test.
-D)Total litter size (including those who were dead), assessed via student’s t test.
-E)Number of pups born per litter that were alive, assessed via student’s t test.
+D)Total litter size (including those born dead), assessed via student’s t test.
+E)Number of live pups born per litter, assessed via student’s t test.
 F) Percentage of pups in each litter who were dead by postnatal day 3.5, assessed by Mann Whitney test.

 Figure 6: Milk volume and Milkfat Percentage Are not Changed in Gdf15 Knockout Dams